mindactuate/multi-project-milestone-calculator/README.md

 - No server, no cookies, no tracking, no analytics
 - **No external resources** — no Google Fonts, no CDN calls, no tracking pixels
 - System fonts only (SF Mono, Segoe UI, etc.) — zero network requests beyond the HTML itself
-- Built-in **Impressum** (Legal Notice) and **Datenschutzerklärung** (Privacy Policy) modals with placeholder templates ready for your details — required for DSGVO/GDPR compliance when hosting in Germany

 ---